ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a person’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Although there is no official staging system for Ewing sarcoma, the following criteria help doctors describe Ewing sarcoma and work together to plan the best treatments:

-Localized Ewing sarcoma.
+- Localized Ewing sarcoma.
 The tumor is only found by physical examination or by imaging in the primary site or in lymph nodes next to the tumor.
+Lymph nodes are the small, bean-shaped organs that help fight infection.
 The tumor has not spread beyond that area.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.